-Agents used for cosmetic purposes or hair growth only when medical necessity has been determined.

-Select drugs for erectile dysfunction, except when used for the treatment of conditions or indications other than erectile dysfunction as approved by the FDA.
+- Agents used for cosmetic purposes or hair growth only when medical necessity has been determined. - Select drugs for erectile dysfunction, except when used for the treatment of conditions or indications other than erectile dysfunction as approved by the FDA.

-The MCO shall cover a minimum of four prescriptions per calendar month.
+The MCO shall notify LDH prior to implementing or changing any prescription limits.
+The MCO shall cover a minimum of four prescriptions per calendar month if prescribed for the enrollee.
 However, it may not enact prescription limits more stringent than those in the Louisiana Medicaid State Plan.
 If prescription limits are enacted, the MCO shall have Point of Sale (POS) override capabilities when a greater number of prescriptions per calendar month are determined to be medically necessary by the prescriber.